 Broadly, I study how the body influences the brain and mind—specifically, how the body (e.g., the gut, inflammation, interoception, stress) can “bottom-up” influence social affective processes across the lifespan.
 My research program examines:

-how the brain and body work together to generate, represent, and regulate bodily signals (sometimes called allostasis, the integration and predictive use of physiological signals from the autonomic nervous system, immune system, metabolism, etc.),
+how the brain and body work together to generate, represent, and regulate bodily signals (sometimes called allostasis, how the brain integrates and makes predictions with physiological signals from the autonomic nervous system, immune system, metabolism, etc.),

-how these bodily signals play a role in the generation of affect—how good/bad, activated/relaxed we feel,
+how these bodily signals, via the brain, play a role in the generation of affect—how good/bad, activated/relaxed we feel,

 how these bodily signals, via affect, can inform and contribute to our emotions, social cognitions, and everyday decisions and behaviors, and finally

 how these above pathways may differ between individuals and even within the same individual across the lifecourse.
 For example, some of my work examines differences between people in interoceptive ability (the ability to access and accurately disambiguate visceral bodily sensations).
 Because bodies change with age and because we must develop bodily representations within the context of caregivers, culture, and different life experiences, I also investigate how the above processes differ and change with age from childhood into adulthood and old age.

 Ultimately, I work at the intersection of psychological science, psychophysiology and psychoneuroimmunology, developmental science, and social affective neuroscience.
 See also Theoretical Inspirations.